Dish to test automated TV ad sales

 Dish will work with ad-buying firms Rocket Fuel, TubeMogul and DataXu, the company said.

-Automated or programmatic ad technology allows each ad impression to be offered up by sellers on a digital ad exchange and buyers make real-time bids based on data about individuals they aim to target.
+Similar to the stock market, automated or programmatic ad technology allows each ad impression to be offered up by sellers on a digital ad exchange so buyers make real-time bids based on data about individuals they aim to target.

-Television still represents the largest slice of advertising revenue but digital advertising is growing quickly.
+Television still represents the largest slice of advertising revenue but digital advertising is growing quickly, chipping away at TV’s dominance.
 Advertisers are expected to spend $70.6 billion this year on TV and $58.6 billion on digital media including mobile, according to research firm eMarketer.

-As more eyeballs shift to online video on digital services and advertisers get used to the flexibility of buying, selling and placing digital ads on the fly, the pay-TV industry is under pressure to follow suit.
+As more eyeballs shift to online video on digital services and advertisers get used to the flexibility of buying, selling and placing digital ads on the fly, the pay-TV industry has come under pressure to employ a similar strategy.

 “Our goal is to go get online (advertising) budgets,” Gaynor said.

-Pay-TV providers collect customer data through set-top boxes.
-Dish’s automated ad market can reach 8 million households with set-top boxes that record data useful for targeted advertising.

-Dish will use 80 specifications like age, gender, and education and plans to bring in more data sets, Gaynor said.
+Pay-TV providers like Dish collect customer data through their set-top boxes that is already being used for targeted advertising.
+Dish will use 80 specifications such age, gender, and education and plans to bring in more data sets moving forward to make targeting more sophisticated, Gaynor said.

-Dish’s set-top boxes record whether the ad ran on the TV set or was skipped which is feedback for advertisers, Gaynor said.
+Dish’s set-top boxes collect data on whether the ad ran on the TV set or was skipped that is feedback for advertisers, Gaynor said.

-Late last year, Walt Disney Co’s (DIS.N) ESPN experimented with programmatic ad auctions for its SportsCenter show.
-Disney’s ABC and Comcast Corp’s (CMCSA.O) NBC have tested programmatic ad-buying on their online video offerings.
+Late last year, Walt Disney Co’s ESPN experimented with programmatic ad auctions for its SportsCenter show.
+Disney’s ABC and Comcast Corp’s NBC have dipped their toes into programmatic ad-buying on their online video offerings but not yet on television programming.

-Pay-TV providers have access to two minutes per hour of ad time in local programming.
-While ABC, NBC, CBS and Fox and their affiliates sell ad slots independently, commercials from Dish’s ad inventory can run on channels such as the Food Network, Gaynor said.
+While the networks ABC, NBC, CBS and Fox and their affiliates sell ad slots independently, programmers such as the Food Network could use Dish’s automated ad market, Gaynor said.
+(Reporting by Malathi Nayak; Editing by Chizu Nomiyama)